 - Willem van Vliet (University of Chicago), whose research focused on developing new measures of systemic risk.
 He is developing a strategy to estimate the interconnectedness of financial institutions from market data in a way that distinguishes between contagion and correlated fundamentals.

 With this round of funding, the MFM Initiative had granted support to 46 PhD students since the 2012–2013 academic year.
-Funding will again be offered to students in 2017.
-The deadline to apply is January 31, 2017, with awards to be announced in the spring.
+Funding will again be offered to students in 2018.